Descemet’s Membrane Endothelial Keratoplasty (DMEK)

 - Roberto Pineda II, M.D.

 Dr. Pineda is a highly experienced ophthalmologist and surgeon with expertise in corneal disorders, external disease, refractive surgery, and ocular trauma.
-As Director of Refractive Surgery on the Cornea Service at Mass.
-Eye and Ear, he specializes in laser vision correction, corneal surgery, and cataract surgery.
+He specializes in laser vision correction, corneal surgery, and cataract surgery.
 Most of his patients have complex cases and are referred to him after second or third opinions, or re-operations.
 In June 2014, Dr. Pineda performed the first DMEK surgery at Mass.
 Eye and Ear, alongside Dr. Jurkunas.
 He also performed the first successful cornea transplant with donor endothelial tissue preloaded by an eye bank and was one of the first surgeons in New England to perform laser-assisted cataract surgery with the femtosecond LensSx® laser.

 - Kathryn Hatch, M.D.

-Dr. Hatch is an accomplished surgeon with experience in the most advanced corneal transplantation surgery procedures.
+Dr. Hatch is Director of the Refractive Surgery Service at Mass.
+Eye and Ear, and an accomplished surgeon with experience in the most advanced corneal transplantation surgery procedures.
 These include DMEK, Descemet’s Stripping Automated Endothelial Keratoplasty (DSAEK), Deep Anterior Lamellar Keratectomy (DALK), and Intralase Enabled Keratoplasty (IEK), and she was the first eye surgeon in New England to perform IE-DALK.
 Dr. Hatch also specializes in all-laser refractive surgery, refractive laser-assisted cataract surgery and premium intraocular lens surgery, as well as corneal crosslinking and intrastromal corneal ring segments (Intacs®) for keratoconus and dry eye.
 Additionally, Dr. Hatch is an investigator in several clinical trials including a large multi-center phase 4 trial studying collagen crosslinking for keratoconus, as well as a trial studying medications to reduce endothelial cell loss in cataract surgery.

 - Joseph Ciolino, M.D.